pytorch/torchtune/docs/source/examples/recipe_params_tutorial.rst

             if getattr(self, param.name) == "":
                 raise TypeError(f"{param.name} needs to be specified")

-Write config
+Writing configs
 ------------
-Now that you've set up the recipe, the parameters dataclass, and the parser, you can create a simple config in :code:`recipes/configs/` that specifies values for any of the fields you defined in the dataclass.
+Let's assume you've set up a recipe and want to add a config to run it.
+You can create a simple config in :code:`recipes/configs/` that specifies values for any of the fields you defined in the dataclass.
 Anything that is not specified should have a default value in the dataclass.

 Testing configs
 ---------------
+If you plan on contributing your config to the repo, we recommend adding it to the testing suite.
 TorchTune has testing for every config added to the library, namely ensuring that it instantiates the dataclass and runs the recipe correctly.

 To add your config to this test suite, simply update the dictionary in :code:`recipes/tests/configs/test_configs.py`.

 .. code-block:: python